MuaSevim/MuaSevim/README.md

 - 👋 Hi, I’m @MuaSevim
 - 👀 I’m a Junior Web Developer
 - 🌱 I’m currently working as a freelancer
-- 💞️ I’m actively searching for a job in Front-end position
+- 💞️ I’m actively searching for a full-time job as a Front-End Developer
 - 📫 How to reach me: mua.sevim@gmail.com

 <!---